LinkHero95/FC4-Weapon-Archetypes/README.md

 ##	Disclaimer and Permissions

 ##	Overview
-<p>This repository contains the data regarding converted XML files for FCB files regarding weapon files, weapon properties files, and weapon files.</p>
+This repository contains the data regarding converted XML files for FCB files regarding weapon files, weapon properties files, and weapon files.

 ##	Requirements to Use
 1. A working copy of Far Cry 4.